bigbio/pgatk/docs/pypgatk.rst

-        cbioportal-to-proteindb  Command to translate cbioportal mutation data into proteindb cosmic-downloader        Command to download the cosmic mutation database cosmic-to-proteindb      Command to translate Cosmic mutation data into proteindb ensembl-downloader       Command to download the ensembl information vcf-to-proteindb         Command to translate genomic variatns to protein sequences dnaseq-to-proteindb      Command to translate sequences generated from RNA-seq and DNA sequences generate-decoy      	 Command to generate decoy database from a proteindb
+        cbioportal-to-proteindb  Command to translate cbioportal mutation data into proteindb cosmic-downloader        Command to download the cosmic mutation database cosmic-to-proteindb      Command to translate Cosmic mutation data into proteindb :ref:`ensembl-downloader <ensembl-downloader>`       Command to download the ensembl information vcf-to-proteindb         Command to translate genomic variatns to protein sequences dnaseq-to-proteindb      Command to translate sequences generated from RNA-seq and DNA sequences generate-decoy      	 Command to generate decoy database from a proteindb